afrase/kodiswift/docs/caching.rst

 Caching and Storage
 ===================

-xbmcswift2 offers a few options for caching and storage to help improve the user experience of your addon. swift offers a simple storage mechanism that allows you to store arbitraty python objects to use between requests.
+kodiswift offers a few options for caching and storage to help improve the user experience of your addon. swift offers a simple storage mechanism that allows you to store arbitraty python objects to use between requests.

 .. warning::

-    The current implementation of xbmcswift2's storage is very basic and is not thread safe.
+    The current implementation of kodiswift's storage is very basic and is not thread safe.
 If your addon does background calls via the context menu and manipulates storages in these backgound threads, you might run into some issues.